 Walkability is a great asset in Robbinsdale.
-However, the City should continue to clearly define pedestrian corridors and gateways that channel pedestrian traffic between the transit station, through the established downtown and into the residential neighborhoods of the community.
+However, the city should continue to work with the county to enhance defined pedestrian corridors and gateways that channel pedestrian traffic between the transit station, through the established downtown and into the residential neighborhoods of the community.
 It presents a great opportunity to market the city's offerings while functionally and experientially knitting together the concentrations of commercial, housing, and recreational resources.
-It is recommended that a very strategic and compelling wayfinding plan be developed to clearly identify how people navigate back and forth between the defined community assets and areas of the city.
+It is recommended that an enhanced strategic and compelling wayfinding plan be developed to clearly identify how people navigate back and forth between the defined community assets and areas of the city.
 An example is the Crossroad Initiative implemented in the City of Boston.
-While the Crossroads Initiative is a much larger, more complex plan, the goals of connecting key community assets through a theme of public spaces remains the same.
+While the goals of connecting key community assets through a theme of public spaces remains the same.
 This type of initiative, whether in Boston or Robbinsdale, serves to guide residents and visitors through designated wayfinding, community themed signage, public realm improvements (like a public art program), and a new public gathering/event hub.
 This can include new street lighting, street trees and other landscaping, improved pedestrian accessibility with comfortable transitions, consistency of materials including pavement, crosswalks, and lighting as well as providing better vehicular access and signalization.